Alexis, Alabama

 Alexis is an unincorporated community in Cherokee County, in the U.S. state of Alabama.

 History

 A post office called Alexis was established in 1884, and remained in operation until it was discontinued in 1906.
 Alexis is the Anglicization of a Cherokee name, according to local history.

 Demographics

-According to the returns from 1850-2010 for Alabama, it has never reported a population figure separately on the U.S. Census.
+According to the returns from 1850-2010 for Alabama, Alexis has never reported a population figure separately on the U.S. Census.